elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

   my_library.ex:4: MyLibrary.Internal.sum/2
 ```

+#### Refactoring

-**Refactoring:** To remove this anti-pattern, the client code must validate input parameters at the boundary with the user, via guard clauses or pattern matching.
+To remove this anti-pattern, the client code must validate input parameters at the boundary with the user, via guard clauses or pattern matching.
 This will prevent errors from occurring deeply, making them easier to understand.
 This refactoring will also allow libraries to be implemented without worrying about creating internal protection mechanisms.
 The next code illustrates the refactoring of `foo/1`, removing this anti-pattern:

 ```elixir
 defmodule MyLibrary do